 Special considerations in wrongful death lawsuits

-At our Baltimore law firm, our wrongful death attorneys understand how to approach and/or investigate the nuanced issues that arise during wrongful death cases that involve fatal car accidents, fatal surgical errors and more:
+At Plaxen & Adler, P.A., our Baltimore wrongful death attorneys understand how to approach and investigate the nuanced issues that arise during wrongful death cases that involve fatal car accidents, fatal surgical errors and more:

 Contact us to learn more about a potential wrongful death or survival lawsuit

-If your loved one suffered fatal injuries because of the negligent, reckless or intentional act of another, contact the wrongful death lawyers of Plaxen & Adler, P.A. at 410.988.4449 or contact us online.
+If your loved one suffered fatal injuries because of the negligent, reckless or intentional act of another, please contact the Baltimore wrongful death lawyers of Plaxen & Adler, P.A. at 410.988.4449 or fill out our contact form.
 We compassionately discuss your loss and outline your legal options during a free initial consultation.
 We offer flexible appointment schedules at any one of our nine Maryland locations.